-IFRS 16 Leases will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).
+The implementation of IFRS 16 (Leases) has been further delayed until 2022/23.
+This will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).

-Annually, Appendix C of the Code of Practice confirms the requirements of accounting standards that have been issued and not yet adopted and the 2020/21 Code of Practice will confirm these for the 2019/20 financial year.
-Appendix C of the 2020/21 Code of Practice only includes standards adopted in the Code and therefore for 2019/20 local authorities are not required to include IFRS 16 (Leases) in their consideration of accounting standards that have been issued but not yet adopted, although this is subject to approval of the 2020/21 Code of Practice.
-The Council had already assessed the implications of the adoption of IFRS 16 for 2020/21 but will update this for the introduction in 2021/22.
+Annually, Appendix C of the Code of Practice confirms the requirements of accounting standards that have been issued and not yet adopted and the 2021/22 Code of Practice will confirm these for the 2020/21 financial year.
+Appendix C of the 2021/22 Code of Practice only includes standards adopted in the Code and therefore for 2020/21 local authorities are not required to include IFRS 16 (Leases) in their consideration of accounting standards that have been issued but not yet adopted, although this is subject to approval of the 2021/22 Code of Practice.
+The Council had already assessed the implications of the adoption of IFRS 16 for 2021/22 but North Northamptonshire Council will update this for the introduction in 2022/23.

-3. Critical Judgements in Applying Accounting Policies
+Note 3.
+Critical Judgements in Applying Accounting Policies